erupt321/ruptchat/README.md

 for the text.

 **Changelog**

+	__06.26.20__
+	Made a template file now for the styles colors.
+You can not modify your own color themes and not worry about them being overwritten by new styles being added.
+	Fixed some of the save file corruption issues with line breaks via moogle/campaign messages Added some more styles for unadded chat id's while I was adding the template settings.
+	Some more id's added to the incoming_pause, have a few people testing id's all day, to try to get as many safe filtered id's as we can.

+	__06.25.20__
+	Add option to lock main window into place.  //rchat drag Fixed mention from triggering on yourself.

 	__06.24.20__
 	Undocked windows, allow a second window to show a specific tab. use //rchat undocked [tab name] to launch new tab or hold down Alt + Click Tab to launch.

-	__06.25.20__
-	Add option to lock main window into place.  //rchat drag Fixed mention from triggering on yourself.

 ===Issues===